armenak/DataDefender/README.md

 Features
 --------
-1. identifies personal data (column and data discovery utilities)
+1. identifies personal data (column and data discovery utilities).
-2. creates custom plan (requirement document) to define what columns are to be anonymized
+2. creates custom plan (requirement document) to define what columns are to be anonymized.
-3. anonymizes the data based on custom data sources
+3. anonymizes the data based on custom data sources.
+4. Platform-independent.
+The tool supports common databases such as Oracle, MS SQL Server, DB2, MySQL, Postgres.

 Prerequisites
 ----------------